Fall 2021 BA Student Senior Group Exhibition

 Students will present a portion of their senior portfolio in Blower’s Gallery in Ramsey Library.
 This show is the last step for students to earn their Bachelor’s of Arts in Art.
 Students’ studio art concentrations include Ceramics, Drawing, Painting, Photography, Printmaking, and Sculpture.
 Artists presenting work at this exhibition include Jackson Benton, Wyatt Bryant, Olivia Peters, Hattie Padgett, and Penn Hartsell.

-By Artist Leigh Svenson
+Evanescent by Leigh Svenson

 On Exhibit: October 1st to November 30th, 2021